jyang-cpr/cpr-platform-sphinx-tutorials/doc/StatusIndicators.rst

 ===============  ===============  ====================
 Front LEDs       Rear LEDs        Description
 ===============  ===============  ====================
-Solid white      Solid red        Normal operation Pulsing orange   Pulsing orange   Battery is low Flashing orange  Flashing orange  Fault
+Solid white      Solid red        Normal operation.
+Pulsing orange   Pulsing orange   Battery is low.
+Flashing orange  Flashing orange  Fault.
-Flashing red     Flashing red     E-stop is engaged Solid red        Solid red        ROS is not running
+Flashing red     Flashing red     E-Stop is engaged.
+Solid red        Solid red        ROS is not running.
+Possibly because unable to contact MCU, or firmware malfunction, or initialization error.
 ===============  ===============  ====================

 While the robot is in the normal operation state the LED colors can be customized by publishing to the ``/cmd_lights``